 MCLG = Maximum Contaminant Level Goal = The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+MCLGs allow for a margin of safety, pCi/L = picocuries per liter (a measure of radioactivity)

-Division & Department: Public Works, Engineering Subject: Interlocal Agreement with SIA for Water Main Date: 3-22-2021 Contact (email & phone): Dan Buller (dbuller@spokanecity.org 625-6391) City Council Sponsor: Breen Beggs Executive Sponsor: Scott Simmons Committee(s) Impacted: PIES Type of Agenda item: ☐ Consent ☐ Discussion ☐ Strategic Initiative Alignment: (link agenda item to guiding document - i.e., Master Plan, Budget , Comp Plan, Policy, Charter, Strategic Plan) This project is in the Water System Plan Strategic Initiative: Innovative Infrastructure Deadline: Outcome: (deliverables, delivery duties, milestones to meet) Approval of interlocal agreement booster station at Spotted exhibit)SIA has a project this sprin his summer to upgrade the existing transmission main from the Road just south of I-90 to the water tanks at the airport (see attached g to repave Godfrey north of Pilot Dr. exhibit, a portion of these projects overlap.
-Executive Summary: Executive Summary: Because SIA's time frame is earlier than the City's but also because the City's underground water main must be installed before SIA can do its street project, the attached agreement proposes to pay SIA to install that portion of the planned City water transmission main which is within SIA's project.
-There is minimal to no additional cost to the City to have SIA do this work as part of its project rather than the City do this work as part of its project.
+Division & Department: Public Works, Engineering Subject: Interlocal Agreement with SIA for Water Main Date: 3-22-2021 Contact (email & phone): Dan Buller (dbuller@spokanecity.org 625-6391) City Council Sponsor: Breen Beggs Executive Sponsor: Scott Simmons Committee(s) Impacted: PIES Type of Agenda item: ☐ Consent ☐ Discussion ☐ Strategic Initiative Alignment: (link agenda item to guiding document - i.e., Master Plan, Budget, Comp Plan, Policy, Charter, Strategic Plan) This project is in the Water System Plan Strategic Initiative: Innovative Infrastructure Deadline: Outcome: (deliverables, delivery duties, milestones to meet) Approval of interlocal agreement Background/History: The City is planning later this summer to upgrade the existing transmission main from the booster station at Spotted Road just south of I-90 to the water tanks at the airport (see attached exhibit) SIA has a project this spring to repave Godfrey north of Pilot Dr. As shown on the attached exhibit, a portion of these projects overlap.
+Executive Summary: Because SIA's time frame is earlier than the City's but also because the City's underground water main must be installed before SIA can do its street project, the attached agreement proposes to pay SIA to install that portion of the planned City water transmission main which is within SIA's project. litional cost to the City to have SIA do this work as part of its project • s work as part of its project.
 The estimate value of this work is approximately \$200,000.
 The proposed interlocal agreement is attached to this briefing paper.
-Budget Impact: Approved in current year budget?⊠Yes□No□N/AAnnual/Reoccurring expenditure?□Yes⊠No□N/AIf new, specify funding source:□□□ Other budget impacts: (revenue generating, match requirements, etc.) Operations Impact: Consistent with current operations/policy?
-Xes No N/A Requires change in current operations/policy?
+Budget Impact: Approved in current year budget?
+Annual/Reoccurring expenditure? \square Yes \boxtimes No \square N/A If new, specify funding source: Other budget impacts: (revenue generating, match requirements, etc.) Operations Impact: Consistent with current operat Requires change in current ope rations/policy?
 Yes No N/A Specify changes required: Known challenges/barriers: